Saturday, February 26, 2011

 "In no way does having DNA stored restrict freedom – quite the reverse, if storing and using DNA helps to prevent crime."

-Astonishingly, Liberal Democrat MP Martin Horwood - a man representing a party who have consistently opposed the storing of innocent people's DNA - backed Robertson's position.
+Astonishingly, Liberal Democrat MP Martin Horwood - a man representing a party who have consistently opposed the storing of innocent people's DNA - backed Robertson's position."In no way does having DNA stored restrict freedom – quite the reverse, if storing and using DNA helps to prevent crime."

 "I am quite sympathetic.